Lawrence Fertig

-Lawrence W. Fertig (b.
-1898 – d.
-1986) was an American advertising executive and a libertarian journalist and economic commentator.
+Lawrence W. Fertig (1898–1986) was an American advertising executive and a libertarian journalist and economic commentator.

 Fertig wrote a weekly column for the New York World-Telegram and the New York Sun.
 Fertig also wrote the 1961 Regnery Publishing offering, Prosperity Through Freedom.

 He was the founder of Lawrence Fertig & Company, a New York City advertising and marketing firm.
 The Hoover Institution maintains an archive of Fertig's papers in Stanford, California.

 His brother was New York City lawyer and New York State Assemblyman M. Maldwin Fertig.

 Education

 After receiving an undergraduate degree from New York University, Fertig attended Columbia University, where he completed a master's degree in economics.

 Economic commentary

 After attending the 1944 Bretton Woods conference on behalf of the Scripps-Howard newspapers, Fertig wrote a weekly syndicated column on financial and political matters and continued to do so until the closure of their New York daily, the World Journal Tribune, in 1967.

 Fertig was also a member of the American Jewish League Against Communism.